VitorNasBr/Bank/README.md

 # Bank

-This database was created with the objective of practicing the knowledge acquired in C #
+This bank was made with the aim of practicing the knowledge acquired in C#

 # Developed by